lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

  To verify, you can use telnet or your browser.
 (192.168.99.100:9090)

 Postaman is really usefull to see what happen between the client and the server.

+###Step 3:

+You have to be in fb-apache-reverse-proxy branch.

+We will add a rervers proxy here, it's a good thing for security.

+You have to change server configuration files to do this.
+These files are in conf/sites-available/ , you have to edit 001-reverse-proxy.conf to change configuration.
+BE CARFEUL, it's hardcode so you have to verify which IP is used by docker.
+(You can use : docker inspect <name> | grep -i ipaddress).

+To resolve DNS problem, you have to change, on your computer, in /etc/hosts (for mac os) and add 192.168.99.100 demo.res.ch

+####To try and run :

+We have a Dockerfie, you have to be in the repository : docker-images/apache-reverse-proxy/

+To build the image :
+docker build -t res/apache_rp .
+To run :
+docker run -d -p 8080:80 res/apache_rp

+ To verify, you can use  your browser. (demo.res.ch:8080 (website) or demo.res.ch:8080/api/animals/ (animals array))

 ## Objectives